 In Florida Personal Injury cases, the Plaintiff is often entitled to two forms of remedies: (1) economic damages; and (2) non-economic damages.
 Economic damages are the ascertainable financial damages in which the Court can provide redress; and non-economic damages are implemented to redress any intangible harm suffered by the Plaintiff.

-Economic damages consist of medical expenses and any lost wages that incurred as a result of the accident.
-A non-citizen is entitled to any and all damages that are a direct result from the accident.
+Economic damages consist of medical expenses and any lost wages incurred as a result of the accident.
+A non-citizen is entitled to any and all damages that are a direct result of the accident.
 However, being a non-citizen may make it difficult to prove a claim for lost wages.